 Watches of Switzerland USA appreciates the importance of having a Site that is easily viewed and used by all, regardless of any disability.
 Below you will find the measures we have taken to ensure all our customers have an excellent experience.
 Please let us know if you have any questions or feedback regarding the accessibility of this site or if you experience any difficulty using it.

 We firmly believe that the internet should be available and accessible to anyone, and are committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.

 To fulfill this promise, we aim to adhere as closely as possible to the Web Content Accessibility Guidelines 2.1 (WCAG 2.1) at the AA level, published by the World Wide Web Consortium (W3C).
 These guidelines explain how to make web content more accessible to people with a wide array of disabilities.
 Complying with those guidelines helps us provide a site that is accessible to all people, from the blind to the motor impaired.

-This website utilizes various technologies all meant to make it more accessible.
+This Site utilizes various technologies all meant to make it more accessible.
 We utilize an interface that allows persons with specific disabilities to adjust the website’s UI (user interface) and design it to their personal needs.
 This interface replaces the older fashioned method of providing all users with the same, lesser but accessible design or user interface.